Purdue-CS193/homework-0-laylashihab/index.md

 ## Layla's First CS193 Homework

-- i like that there is only one lecture a week
+- i like that there is only one lecture per week
 - and that there are no tests